 Although most people do not experience a barrier to seeing a doctor due to the cost, as severity of disability increases, the more likely a barrier exists due to cost.
-When compared to rates for persons with no disability (12%), the rate of not seeing a doctor due to cost is more than double for persons with a moderate disability (26%), and more than triple for persons with a severe disability (37%).
+When compared to rates for persons with no disability (13.4%), the rate of not seeing a doctor due to cost is almost double for persons with a moderate disability (25%), and slightly more than double for persons with a severe disability (26.8%).